Brightcove Native Player for iOS Reference

 Imports

-The Brightcove Player SDK for iOS can be imported into code a few different ways:
+The Brightcove Player SDK for iOS can be imported using:

 Quick Start